Conscious Camper Series: Building a Fire

 Platform Fire or Upside Down Pyramid

 This style of fire is similar to the log cabin fire, but it burns down instead of up, which makes it a great option for cooking.
-The base creates a good bed of coals that you can set cast iron pans directly onto them.
+The base creates a good bed of coals and you can set cast iron pans directly onto them.
 To build, start by laying three or more pieces of firewood on the ground beside each other.
 Place three more pieces of firewood perpendicularly on top of them.
 Add two more pieces of firewood perpendicular to that layer (so they lay the same direction as the bottom layer), and then add another two pieces of firewood perpendicularly to that layer.
 Finish with a pile of tinder and kindling on the top and light it.
 The fire will start at the top and feed its way down to the bottom.

 Star Fire